Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 RELIGIOUS EMBLEMS

 The simple white marble headstones often have a religious symbol on the top.
-There are 60 approved religious symbols and a system in place should families petition for a new symbol.
+There are 60 approved religious symbols, and a system is in place should families petition for a new symbol.

 The earlier Christian symbol was a Latin Cross with a circle around it and was used on the headstones at Arlington National Cemetery.
-After the 1980s and the regulation of symbols, the circle was no longer used.
+The circle was no longer used after the 1980s and the regulation of symbols.
 Representing the Christian faith, this is the most commonly seen religious symbol.

-Other symbols are the Star of David (Jewish), Lutheran Cross, Russian Orthodox Cross, Cross and Crown (First Church of Christ, Scientist) and Presbyterian Cross - all seen above respectively.
+Other symbols are the Star of David (Jewish), Lutheran Cross, Russian Orthodox Cross, Cross and Crown (First Church of Christ, Scientist), and Presbyterian Cross.

 Recently, petitions were made to include new religious symbols such as the pentagram for Wiccan beliefs and the Hammer of Thor for the Heathen religions.

 There are at least five identified Wiccans buried in Arlington.
-Some of whom, including Private Abe Kooiman, requested that the symbol be added once it was approved as he died 5 years before it was allowed.
+Some of them, including Private Abe Kooiman, requested that the symbol be added once approved, as he died 5 years before it was allowed.

 For a .pdf version of all the religious emblems available to veterans, click here.

-The addition of a religious emblem is a personal choice and is not required.
-By default, military issued headstone list the name of the deceased, the years of birth and death, and branch of service.
+Adding a religious emblem is a personal choice and is not required.
+By default, military-issued headstones list the name of the deceased, the years of birth and death, and the branch of service.

 For many years, Section 27 was an area that was somewhat segregated from the rest of the cemetery.
-Here you will also find many of graves of soldiers in the United States Colored Troops.
+Here, you will also find many graves of soldiers in the United States Colored Troops.
 Their graves are marked with the initials U.S.C.T.

 MILITARY EMBLEMS